-Installation will cost between $300 and $850 per square (100 sq. ft.) depending on the complexity of the job, your location, and the company you choose to hire.
+Installation will typically cost between $350 and $850 per square (100 sq. ft.), depending on the complexity of the job, your location, and the company you choose to hire.

 Fiber cement siding is heavy — about 2.5 pounds per square foot — and delicate.
 It is also flexible.

 Did you Know?
-Carrying fiber cement siding around a job site is a two-man job so it will not crack and panels should always be transported vertically and not horizontally to again guard against cracking.
+Carrying fiber cement siding around a job site is a two-man job, so it will not crack; panels should always be transported vertically and not horizontally to again guard against cracking.

 Toss in specialized tools and fasteners, unique cutting requirements and an expertise in not over-driving the fasteners into the studs, and the installation of fiber cement siding becomes a job best saved for professional installers.